 "Is he restrained?"Joanne asked, looking uneasy, "How do I even work with him if I don't know what I'm up against?"

 "He is for now.
 Can't say if he needs it, though.
+He tried to bite himself, but who's to say he might not try to bite others.
 You'll have to let me know what level of security you think he needs.
 So far he's just been sitting there.
 Doesn't talk or do anything.
-He doesn't even sleep. "
+He doesn't even sleep, unless we knock him out ourselves. "

 "That's encouraging,"she muttered sarcastically.
 That's just what she needed - a sleep-deprived serial-killer.